“SUMMER OF lOVE”

 “Sit,” he said and Martin lifted her legs into his bed and covered her with a silky sheet and a light blanket.
 The pillow was soft and inviting.
 Samantha snuggled up to the sound of the rain drumming down on the veranda outside his room.

-Martin was sitting in his chair reading when she woke.
+Martin sat in his chair reading when she woke.

 “No, don’t get up,” he whispered, peeling back the covers to reveal her naked body.